First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

 When you are running a big WordPress website, you should check the pricing plan of Jetpack pro.
-Using pro version of Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and few more.
+Using a pro version of the Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and a few more.

 Jetpack Pro offers three different pricing plans.
 It starts at $3.50 per month which is quite reasonable, I guess.

 This is the pricing table that Jetpack offers.
 Check in detail before proceed to buy.

 If you analyze all the free WordPress plugins, you will see that Jetpack is one of the most popular WordPress plugins.
 People trust Jetpack as their first choice in terms of maintaining their site’s performance and security.

 And Jetpack is a special plugin because it’s more like a container of plugins than just a plugin itself.
 You install it like a plugin, but that’s where the similarities end.
 The moment you activate it, you’ll notice that you now have access to tons of other features you can add to your site.

 It is an all in one plugin that can perform several tasks simultaneously.
 If we prepare a list of must-have WordPress plugins for your website, Jetpack will be on the top of the list.

 Did you know that every plugin available in the WP Hive had to go through a performance measurement process?
 Yeah!
 You heard me right.

 WP Hive takes every plugin a performance test and then proceeds to publish it there.
 Jetpack plugin had passed the testing phase though it lacked in one point.
-That is, Jetpack consumes more memory than 92% plugins available in the repository.
+That is, Jetpack consumes more memory than 92% of plugins available in the repository.
 It costs you 1137.99 KB space on your website.